How to detect spyware on your Android phone: 10 signs

 1. You’re using a lot of data

-Spyware sends information to cybercriminals using your phone’s data.
-As such, a massive increase in data usage could indicate that spyware has hacked your phone.
+A noticeable, otherwise inexplicable increase in data usage could indicate that spyware has hacked your phone, since spyware can send information to cybercriminals using your mobile data.
 You can find out if an unfamiliar app is using your data in your phone settings.

 Here’s how to check the data usage on your Android phone: